Haulund/core-java-practise/README.md

 Streams API:

-    1: Create a string that consists of the first letter of each word in the list of Strings provided.
+    1: Create a string that consists of the first letter of each word in a list of Strings.
         HINT: Use a StringBuilder to construct the result.
-    2: Remove the words that have odd length s from the list.
+    2: Remove the words that have odd length from a list.
-        HINT: Use one of the new methods from JDK 8.
-    3: Replace every word in the list with its upper case equivalent.
+    3: Replace every word in a list with its upper case equivalent.
-        HINT: Again, use one of the new methods from JDK 8.
-    4: Convert every key-value pair of the map into a string and append them all into a single string, in iteration order.
+    4: Convert every key-value pair of a map into a string and append them all into a single string, in iteration order.
         HINT: Again, use a StringBuilder to construct the result String.
-Use one of the new JDK 8 methods for Map.
-    5: Create a new Thread that prints the numbers from the list.
+    5: Create a new Thread that prints the numbers from a list.
-        HINT: This is a straightforward Lambda expression.

 ## Theory